Shana12345/QAC-group-project/README.md

 *	Navigate into the terraform folder within this repository.
 Run terraform init to initialize a working directory containing Terraform configuration files.
 *	Run the terraform plan command to verify the integrity of the code.
 *	If no errors show up, use the command terraform apply to build the infrastructure.
 This will last around 10 minutes.
+* Navigate into EC2 folder inside, run the ip-exporter.sh file.
+* The .pem file associated with the aws account needs to be placed in the ansible folder (the ip-exporter currently tells the playbook to look for  nic1.pem, so either manually alter the inventory.cfg file or rename the .pem file).
 *	Navigate to the ansible folder within this repository and run the ansible playbook to install dependencies onto Jenkins server.
 *	Navigate to AWS web console and shh into the Jenkins server that has been created via terraform.
 *	Run sudo su jenkins command